BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 SECTION 5.
 COMMITTEE PLATFORMS

-Section 6.
+SECTION 6.
 NON-DELIBERATIVE & AUXILIARY GROUPS

-The Local may formally recognize non-deliberative and auxiliary groups that are aligned with the purposes of the organization but which are not subsidiary bodies of DSA Los Angeles.
-These may include (but will not be limited to) affiliations and coalitions of organizations similar to the Local; political campaigns that align with the purposes of the Local; political and policy interest groups; labor unions and groups; Young Democratic Socialists of America chapters; DSA working groups; and caucuses in the Local.
-Terms, criteria and procedures for granting privileges or recognition to non-deliberative and auxiliary groups, including speaking time at meetings, exhibition space at meetings, written or online promotion or endorsement, financial support and other types of formal recognition, will be determined in the Standing Rules, Policies and Procedures of the Local and subject to these Bylaws.
+The Local may vote to formally recognize non-deliberative and auxiliary groups that are aligned with the purposes of the organization but which are not subsidiary bodies of DSA Los Angeles.
+These may include (but will not be limited to) affiliations and coalitions of organizations similar to the Local; political campaigns that align with the purposes of the Local; political and policy interest groups; labor unions and groups; Young Democratic Socialists of America chapters; national DSA working groups; and caucuses in the Local.

 SECTION 7.
 DISSOLUTION OF LOCAL SUBGROUPS

-In the case that a Local Subgroup, is deliberately and grossly acting in contradiction to the collectively determined Local Mission and Organizational Priorities or their own ratified platform, or consistently fails to perform basic Local Subgroup duties, the Steering Committee or the Local may vote to dissolve a Local Subgroup, with a two-thirds majority vote required to execute the dissolution.
+In the case that a Local Subgroup is deliberately and grossly acting in contradiction to the collectively determined Local Mission and Organizational Priorities or their own ratified platform, or consistently fails to perform basic Local Subgroup duties, the Steering Committee or the Local may vote to dissolve a Local Subgroup, with a two-thirds majority vote required to execute the dissolution.
 The rationale and result of any such vote called must be published to the membership.

 ARTICLE VII.
 ELECTIONS